mother-of-all-self-hosting/ansible-role-gitea/docs/configuring-gitea.md

 To run a Gitea instance it is necessary to prepare a [Postgres](https://www.postgresql.org) database server.

-If you are looking for an Ansible role for it, you can check out [this role (ansible-role-postgres)](https://github.com/mother-of-all-self-hosting/ansible-role-postgres) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.
+If you are looking for an Ansible role for Postgres, you can check out [this role (ansible-role-postgres)](https://github.com/mother-of-all-self-hosting/ansible-role-postgres) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.

 ## Adjusting the playbook configuration